RBSC/Carnivore/Util/readme.txt

  4. From the main menu select "Open cartridge's Service Menu" using the "9" key
  5. With the "7" key select "Fully erase FlashROM chip" and confirm twice
  6. With the "3" key select "Init/Erase all directory entries" to initialize the directory
- 7. With the "4" key select "Write Boot Block (bootcmfc.bin)" to write the Boot Block
+ 7. With the "4" key select "Write Boot Block (bootcscc.bin)" to write the Boot Block
  8. If there were no errors during the steps 5-7, then power down and start your MSX